 Louisiana Non-Disclosure Agreement Template

-The Louisiana Non-Disclosure Agreement (NDA) is the official tool used for restricting an individual or business from leaking confidential information to non-permitted individuals.
-Otherwise known as a “Confidentiality Agreement”, the document, once signed, protects anything deemed valuable or classified by the holder of the secret(s), which can include recipes, business plans, classified spreadsheets, and formulas, to name a few.
+A Louisiana Non-Disclosure Agreement (NDA) is a tool used for restricting an individual or business from leaking private information to non-permitted individuals.
+Also known as a “confidentiality agreement”, the document, once signed, protects anything deemed valuable or classified by the holder of the secret(s), which can include recipes, business plans, classified spreadsheets, and formulas, to name a few.

 Although less common, the form can be made to protect both parties should they need to disclose information to each other (known as creating a “bilateral” agreement).

 - Definitions: § 51.1431

 - Statute of Limitations (§ 51.1436): Should the entity that disclosed information discover the recipient leaked one or more secrets, they can make a case against the perpetrator so long the misappropriation (violation) is discovered within three (3) years.